Can Watching Fish Improve Patient’s Nutritional Intake?

 Conclusion

-While the research on aquariums in memory care units is still limited, previous studies have shown that these aquascapes offer more benefits than meets the eye!
+While research on fish tanks in memory care remains limited, previous studies have shown they offer more benefits than meets the eye.